pruthviraj-kalashetty/Digital-Systems-and-VLSI/Timing-and-STA/README.md

 ## 6. Design approach

 The design uses a Moore FSM with six states.
 Outputs depend only on the current state, avoiding output glitches caused by changes to the counter.
 A synchronous counter records elapsed cycles in the active state.
 When that counter reaches the duration for the current phase, the FSM moves to the next state and clears the counter.
+Reset is evaluated only at a rising clock edge, consistent with the single-clock synchronous architecture.

 | State | NS output | EW output | Exit condition |
 |---|---|---|---|